hsj

 The increasing prevalence of long-term conditions such as diabetes, heart disease, and chronic respiratory conditions presents significant challenges to the healthcare system.
 These conditions require continuous and comprehensive management to prevent complications and improve the quality of life for patients.
 To address these challenges, innovative solutions and effective collaborations between the NHS and private, third sector, and not-for-profit organisations are essential.

-This award celebrates groundbreaking partnerships that have revolutionised patient care management and outcomes.
-It recognises projects demonstrating significant advancements in managing long-term conditions, showcasing measurable improvements in patient health and well-being over the past two years.
+This award recognises groundbreaking partnerships that have revolutionised patient care management and outcomes.
+It showcases projects demonstrating significant advancements in managing long-term conditions, showcasing measurable improvements in patient health and well-being over the past two years.

 Eligibility